Skip to content

 Superlight Client Implementation Requirements

-**Superlight client implementation requirements** include compact state sampling, selective header verification, and cross-chain consistency checks.
+Superlight client implementation requirements include compact state sampling, selective header verification, and cross-chain consistency checks.
 By verifying only the minimal necessary subset of blocks or state roots, superlight clients significantly reduce gas expenditure compared to full or traditional light client approaches.
-Leveraging proof aggregation techniques allows multiple state transitions to be bundled into a single proof, decreasing on-chain verification overhead.
-This combination of strategies makes multi-chain and high-throughput L2 systems economically viable without sacrificing security.
+Long-term architectural upgrades like the potential adoption of Verkle Trees on Ethereum are expected to significantly improve the efficiency of both full and superlight client state proofs.
+Verkle Trees would allow for much smaller ‘witnesses’ (доказательств), dramatically reducing the size and gas cost of on-chain verification.
+Leveraging proof aggregation techniques allows multiple state transitions to be bundled into a single proof, further decreasing on-chain verification overhead.

 Prover Latency Optimization and Shared Security Models